Seagate/nx-lyve-cloud-plugin/src/lib/nx/sdk/analytics/taxonomy.md

 override the same Attribute and declare it as a supported one.

 - For Numeric attributes:
     - The widest possible range is applied.
     - If units don't have the same value, the resulting unit is set to an empty string.
     - If at least one Attribute has the `"float"` subtype, the resulting Attribute will be float as well.

 - For Enum and Color Attributes:
     - The resulting Attribute will contain all the values from the initial Attributes.

 - For Object Attributes (aggregated Objects):
     - The resulting Attribute will contain all the sub-attributes that are declared as supported in all the types that override the Attribute.
     - All collisions are resolved recursively according to the rules described in this section.

 - Boolean and String Attributes stay intact.

 - For other type combinations:
     - All such Attributes (though with the same name) are shown in the Search filter GUI, treating all the values entered by the user as required criteria, so it makes sense for the user to fill only one of them as a filter.

 ### Attribute types

 - `"Number"`:
     - Can hold both integer and floating-point values, as in JSON.
     - Hints: `"minValue"`, `"maxValue"`, `"unit"` (for GUI only).
     - `"subtype"` is treated like a hint: can be `"integer"` or `"float"` (default).

 - `"Boolean"`:
     - Can be either True, False, or omitted (which is a distinct case).
     - Case-insensitive `"true"`, `"false"` is accepted by the Server from a Plugin, as well as `"0"` and `"1"`.

 - `"String"`:
     - An empty string is equivalent to the omitted attribute.
     - Cannot be restricted to be non-empty.
     - May contain any Unicode chars, including '\n', '\0' and other control chars.

 - `"Enum"`:
-  - Set of Enum items can be empty ­- it makes sense for extending Enums.
+    - The set of Enum items can be empty - it makes sense for extending Enums.
-  - `"subtype"` in the attribute definition refers to a Enum id.
+    - `"subtype"` in the attribute definition refers to a user-defined Enum type id.
     - Item names are not Identifiers - they are Names.
     - Enums can be inherited and extended via `"base"` and `"baseItems"` fields.

 - `"Color"`:
     - Similar to an Enum, but each item has an associated RGB value used for this color representation in the UI.
+    - `"subtype"` in the attribute definition refers to a user-defined Color type id.
     - The color Name is what appears as the Attbiture value.
     - Like Enums, Colors can be inherited and extended via `"base"` and `"baseItems"` fields.

 - `"Object"`:
     - A nested (aggregated) Object of the specified `"subtype"` Object type, or of any type (if `"subtype"` is omitted).
     - Can be null, which is equivalent to the omitted attribute.
     - The following rules are used to represent a nested Object in the Attribute values of a particular instance of the owner (outer) Object:
         - For each Attribute of an inner Object, an Attribute with the required type and the name `<ownerAttributeName>.<innerAttributeName>` defines its value.
         - Additionally, there may be a boolean Attribute with the name `<ownerAttributeName>`.
             - If it equals `true`, the nested Object is considered present.
             - If it equals `false`, the nested Object is considered omitted (null).
             - If it is omitted, the presence of the nested Object is deduced by the presence of any of its individual Attributes.
         - NOTE: This scheme allows for an instance that contains a nested Object which has no Attribute values, but the Object itself is considered to be present.